 Rainy days in Florida bring visitors flocking to WMODA.
-When you can’t sunbathe in your new swimsuit you can enjoy the beach fashions of your parents and grandparents in our Flair for Fashion exhibition.
-This popular show will close at the end of the summer so don’t take a rain check!
+When you can’t sunbathe in your new swimsuit you can enjoy the beach fashions of your parents and grandparents in our Art Deco gallery at WMODA.
+Porcelain figurines by Royal Doulton, Rosenthal and Goldscheider depict the swimming costumes in vogue during the 1920s and 30s.

 Sun bathing at the seaside became a fashionable leisure activity in the 1920s and a glowing bronzed skin was in vogue after centuries of cultivating a pale complexion.
 Victorian women appreciated the health benefits of sea bathing but they immersed themselves in the water, covered from head to toe.
 Strict etiquette prompted the use of horse-drawn bathing machines - four wheeled carriages, which were rolled into the surf to protect the modesty of the bathers.
 Bloomers, which were popularized for health reasons by Amelia Bloomer in the mid-19th century, were modified for bathing and worn with tunics.
 However, they were made from a heavy flannel material that weighed down the wearer.